bullet-db/bullet-ui/README.md

 All of the configuration for the UI is **environment-specific**.
 This lets you have different instances of Bullet for different environments (e.g. CI, Staging, Production).
 These settings can be found in [config/env-settings.json](config/env-settings.json).

+Each property in the env-settings.json file will contain the settings that will be used when running a custom instance of the UI (see [below](#Running)).

 The ```default``` property shows the default settings for the UI that can be selectively overridden based on which host you are running on.
 The file does not specify the ```defaultFilter``` setting shown below.